cloud-foundations-on-aws/cloud-foundations-templates/cloudformation/organization-s3-bucket/README.md

 # Organization S3 Bucket

-The following template deploys an S3 Bucket that has a trust for an AWS Organization.
-The bucket is commonly used to centralized a CloudFormation template bucket which can only be accessed by the AWS account within the trusted Organization.
+The following template deploys an S3 Bucket that has a trust for an AWS Organization to allow any AWS account within the Organization to `GetObject` and `ListBucket`.
+The bucket is commonly used to centrally share CloudFormation templates bucket which can only be accessed by the AWS account within the trusted Organization.

 >**Note:** The trust is set for AWS account access and users cannot access templates via public URL through a web browser.